 Surge Logo

-The primary light green background is now enclosed in a geometric square shape.
+The primary light green background is now enclosed within a geometric square.
 In the center of the figure, “Surge” is written in capital letters.
 The black letters stand out against the background, while yellow creates an incredible 3D outline and shadow, adding dynamism to the inscription.
 It appears as if the letters are moving from the depth of the square beyond its boundaries.

-Beneath the word “Surge,” a red tone is visible, representing splashes – a symbol of the product.
-Small splashes in dark and light yellow shades from another background enhance the visual effect and add dynamism to the logo.
+Beneath the word “Surge,” a red tone is visible, representing splashes, a symbol of the product.
+Small splashes in dark and light yellow shades from another background enhance the logo’s visual effect and add dynamism.